Types of Snow

 —Credit: Wikimedia Commons

-- Snowflakes are clusters of ice crystals that fall from a cloud.
+- Snowflakes are single ice crystals or clusters of ice crystals that fall from a cloud.

 - Hoarfrost is the deposition of ice crystals on a surface when the temperature of the surface is lower than the frost point of the surrounding air.
 In this process, moisture goes directly from vapor to solid, skipping the liquid phase.
 Hoar frost is usually composed of interlocking ice crystals, and tends to form on objects of small diameter that are freely exposed to air, such as wires, poles, tree branches, plant stems, and leaf edges.